 2014 - Grant for creative work from Wings to the Spirit Foundation (Florida)

 2013 - Grant for creative work from Artists Building Capacity as World Citizens (New Hampshire)

-Winning compositions were selected from a field of over 75 submissions from composers living in four continents.
+Winning compositions were selected from a large field of submissions from composers living in four continents.
 In recognition of the award, the Variations for Piano were premiered in New York.

-At times he composes in the more complex styles used in some of contemporary music.
-But in other cases, such as the Variations for Piano, he is willing to draw on musical languages from an earlier period, or from the various regions of the world with whose music he feels deeply identified.
-With an inclusive, world-embracing approach to composition, his source of inspiration from one work to another may be from the Americas, Asia, Europe, Africa, or the Pacific.
+At times Ludwig composes in the more complex styles used in some of contemporary music.
+In other cases, such as the Variations for Piano, he is willing to draw on musical languages from an earlier period, or from the various regions of the world with whose music he feels deeply identified.
+With an inclusive, world-embracing approach to composition, the source of inspiration from one work to another may be from Asia, Europe, Africa, the Americas, or the Pacific.

-Ludwig Tuman has been a faculty member of the Chicago Conservatory College, where he designed and taught courses in composition, theory, and non-Western music.
-For example, one of his courses surveyed the extensive influence of the music of Africa, via the African diaspora, upon that of North and South America.
+Ludwig was a faculty member of the Chicago Conservatory College, where he designed and taught courses in composition, theory, and non-Western music.
+One of his innovative courses surveyed the extensive influence of the music of Africa, via the African diaspora, upon that of North and South America.

 His studies in music composition and related areas were at Harvard (B.A. cum laude), UC Berkeley (graduate level), and San Francisco State University (M.A.).

 Samples of his instrumental music can be heard at www.ludwigtuman.com.

 His writing for the Choral Tales can be heard on the videos of this site, here.